UFC Betting in New York

 Offerings will vary, but you’ll see things like updated odds on the fight outcome and whether it will end in the current round.
 If things break differently from what you were originally anticipating, you can hedge your bets or double down on your initial selection.

 Sportsbook apps are the best way to try live betting.
 You can handle everything right from your device.
 The top sportsbooks make it easy to do so with slick platforms that make it super simple to bet.

-For a quick example, here’s how to get started with the BetMGM app.
+For a quick example, here’s how to get started with the BetMGM New York app.

 You can get your account set and manage it from home without issue.
 To place bets, the app will verify your location with geolocation tracking, so you’ll need to be within state lines for bets to go through.

 As a general rule, you should plan on having your bets in before the fighters are being introduced.
 At some shops, you might be able to get bets in right up until the first bell, while others will cut off wagering once the fighters are actually in the ring.
 To avoid missing out, get your wagers in before that happens and, if you want, shift your focus to live betting.

 How are UFC bets handled for a draw?

 If a fight goes the distance, there’s a chance it’ll end as a draw once the judges’ scorecards are tallied up.
 When this happens, sportsbooks will treat any wagers on the fight outcome as pushes, as in a tie or no winner.
 For grading purposes, the sportsbook will treat such bets as void, with wagering amounts returned to bettors.

 UFC betting rules for DQ

 A disqualification could happen if things get out of hand in the octagon, such as a fighter disregarding referee instructions after multiple warnings.
 If this happens, the other side will be declared the winner and bets on that side will be graded as such.
 In the rare instance of a DQ happening between rounds, it will be as if the fight ended in the previous round.